JamieLee629/Angry-Owl/speaker-setup.md

  online mbed compiler.
 Replace the file name with your `.WAV` file name. and compile.
 Load the bin file that results from a successful compilation onto the mbed.
 - Start the MBed and hear your sound play.

+### Troubleshooting
+If your sound comes out distorted and slow, try changing the spi frequency.
+In this project, the spi frequency is set to 8 MHz.